 The 2030 Strategy for the Digital Transformation of Slovakia follows up on the priorities of the European Union digital single market strategy and puts emphasis on new digital technologies such as artificial intelligence, Internet of Things, fifth-generation broadband cellular network technology (5G), big data and analytical processing of data, blockchain and high-performance computers.
-The country shows an overall good performance on European Interoperability Framework implementation, with particularly positive results on "interoperability layers."
+The country shows an overall good performance on European Interoperability Framework implementation, with particularly positive results within the first scoreboard (interoperability principles).
 The Strategic Document for Digital Growth and Next Generation Access Infrastructure (2014-2020) included proposals to promote a citizen-oriented and transparent effective public administration.